When it comes to leases:

 Similarly, ensure they understand to leave it clean when they depart, and consider inspecting the rental during this period to verify they maintain this standard.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions About Lease Terms in BC

 Make sure to choose the right lease terms depending on your needs.
 In most cases, this will be a twelve-month fixed term, followed by a month-to-month option.

-If you need help with this process or are looking for advice, Acford Property Management has years of experience in residential tenancies and compliance.
+If you need help with this process or are looking for advice, Axford Property Management has years of experience in residential tenancies and compliance.
 We can help you with anything from renewals to inspections and documentation.
 Contact us today to learn more about our full range of options.